meri-imperiumi/dashboard/README.md

 * Install the other dependencies from `requirements.pip`
 * Set up fonts and splash screen you want to use to the `assets` folder
 * Edit `config.py` to your liking
-* Modify 'display.py' and select the correct display.
+* Modify 'display.py' and 'clean_display.py' and select the correct display (import the right module matching your display).
 * Copy the systemd unit file to `/lib/systemd/system`.
 Verify/update filepaths to the program.
 Start it

 ## TODO